ihmeuw/easylink/README.md

-# linker
+# EasyLink

-NOTE: "linker" is a temporary name and will change when the official one is decided on.

-linker is a framework that allows users to build and run highly configurable entity resolution (ER) pipelines.
+EasyLink is a framework that allows users to build and run highly configurable entity resolution (ER) pipelines.

 ## Installation